rtorr/vim-cheat-sheet/README.md

 All of the questions should be translated to your new language.

 If you are a developer, follow the setup below.
-The main language data is in the `_config.yml`, and examples of what to copy to make a new language can be found in the `lang` folder.
+The main language data is in `_config.yml`, and examples of what to copy to make a new language can be found in the `lang` folder.

 ### Setting up for development